Be the first to hear the latest.

 More information about these grant opportunities is available through the Department of Energy.

-Powered by cellular-based advanced metering infrastructure (AMI) solutions and analytics, next generation smart grid solutions that provide reliable, robust, secure and future-proof technologies.
+Powered by cellular-based advanced metering infrastructure (AMI) solutions and analytics, next-generation smart grid solutions that provide reliable, robust, secure and future-proof technologies.
 IIJA funding initiatives support clean energy and community resiliency programs that offer demonstrable returns on investment and benefits to customers and communities.

-IIJA also supports intelligent systems like:
+IIJA also supports intelligent systems, such as:

 The transportation funding granted by the IIJA is intended to support transformational projects that make the nation’s transportation systems safer and more resilient.
 A wide variety of use cases is eligible for a portion of these funds, including but not limited to: